phoenixframework/phoenix/guides/howto/writing_a_channels_client.md

 ## Connecting

-To establish a WebSocket connect to Phoenix Channels, first make note of the `socket` declaration in the application's `Endpoint` module.
+To establish a WebSocket connection to Phoenix Channels, first make note of the `socket` declaration in the application's `Endpoint` module.
 For example, if you see: `socket "/mobile", MyAppWeb.MobileSocket`, the path for the initial HTTP request is:

     [host]:[port]/mobile/websocket?vsn=2.0.0